-One particular technique that we often use to step into the minds of our target audience is creating a series of ‘buyer personas’.
+A technique that’s often used to step into the minds of a target audience is creating ‘buyer personas’.
 By definition, these are “semi-fictional representations of your ideal customer based on market research and real data about your existing customers.”

 It’s something that we’ve highlighted in previous blogs, and also something that has been an integral step in Hubspot’s Inbound Marketing methodology for years.
 Rightfully so, too.
 Depending on how much detail you go into, these personas can offer unique insights that you simply can’t get anywhere else.
 At very minimum, they will give you some sort of direction in terms of understanding who you’re crafting your campaigns for.

 In this blog we’ll be discussing how you can go about developing your own buyer personas, as well as how to use them to perfect your marketing strategy.

 How to make a buyer persona

 One of the first steps in developing your buyer personas is to carry out in-depth research.
 There’s various ways that you can go about this; the first technique being to use online insight tools such as Google Analytics.
 These platforms provide a range of different metrics on your current audience, with some platforms offering more in-depth insights than others.
 Some of the more advanced analytics platforms include Facebook Audience Insights, Sprout Social & CMS platforms like Hubspot.
 Don’t forget to record your findings, as you’ll need to make use of this data when putting your personas into a format.